 I can only answer that question with “YES”.
 Every time people asked me this, I wanted to respond with: “Duh!
 Of course not.
 I plan to put myself in danger and travel to an unsafe country willingly.”
 But I managed to keep the sarcasm deep within and just decided to go and see for myself.

 Of course I was nervous.
 I am always nervous on every solo adventure.
-But I can honestly say: I have never felt unsafe on my solo travel in Iran.
+But I can honestly say: I have never felt unsafe on my solo female travel in Iran.
 Not once during my 2 week travels in Iran did I feel unwelcome.
 I never encountered any hostile feelings and I did not see anyone get arrested or harmed in any way.

 Examples of why I felt safe during my solo travel in Iran

 Below are some examples that illustrate why I felt safe traveling solo in Iran.

 All tour guides showed me their badge with their name and photo, showing they were official tour guides for Iran.

 Most taxi drivers introduced themselves to me, showed me their registration number on their window.
 One taxi driver even called a friend who spoke English, to check if I was still ok during our taxi ride (ok, driving and mobile phone use is not safe, but hey, it is Iran!).